qiang-yi/GEOG476/lecture/lec7_start_web_mapping.md

 Save those changes in route.js.
 GeoJSON essentially encodes JavaScript objects.
 Here we've simply assigned the GeoJSON objects to a JavaScript variable _data_, which will be available for us within the HTML document.

-Open the _index.html_ file within our module-01/app/ directory.

 The HTML code is remotely loading the jQuery and Leaflet Jabascript files before our custom code executes.
 Let's load this JavaScript file (route.js) into the document.
 As the file is in the same folder as the _index.html_ document, the relative path to the file is "route.js".
 Note, if the route.js is stored in a sub-folder (e.g. data), the relative path will become "data/route.js"

 Add the line `<script src="route.js"></script>` under the code that load jQuery and Leaflet.